quorrajs/Quorra-docs/Getting started/Request Lifecycle.md

 on, and your knowledge will grow as you explore other sections of the documentation.

-## Application start & request lifecycle
+## Application start & Request lifecycle

 Whenever a Qurra application is started index.js script in the application root will be executed.
 From here, Quorra begins the process of starting the application and listening requests.
 Getting a general idea for the Quorra